geekgirljoy/PinkParadiseIsland/README.md

 ## Windows
-WIndows users have a choice between a 32 bit and 64 bit version, If you computer is new you will probably prefer the 64 bit version otherwise, eh... try one and if it doesn't work try the other, it's not rocket science!
+WIndows users have a choice between a 32 bit and 64 bit version, If your computer is new you will probably prefer the 64 bit version otherwise, eh... try one and if it doesn't work then try the other, it's not rocket science!

 Run the **Pink Paradise Island.exe** file.